 Yet despite the astonishing diversity and abundance of wildlife, Fazenda San Francisco is not for everyone.
 It is so popular with Brazilian day tourists that it turns into a chaotic stampede during the day.
 We generally avoided the lodge during the rush hours, spending our time either spotting wildlife along the access road or running chores in town.

-On the first night, we headed out straight after dinner and before we even left the home paddock, we spotted two Yellow armadillos scampering along the road.
+On the first night, we headed out straight after dinner, and before we even left the house paddock, we spotted two Yellow armadillos scampering along the road.
 And as soon as they disappeared out of sight, we came across a Giant anteater in the same field.

 In the next couple of hours, we spotted some Marsh deer, a Crab-eating raccoon, a pair of Crab-eating foxes and another Giant anteater.
 But the ocelots evaded us on the first night.

-The following morning started with a deafening dawn chorus lead by the raucous Chachalacas.
+The following morning started with a deafening dawn chorus led by the raucous Chachalacas.
 These chicken-like birds must be the loudest animals in existence!
-Check out what they sound like here.

 Yellow Armadillo